 The first visible signs

 When The Vasa Museum opened in 1990, the conservation of the ship and the tens of thousands of objects was considered to be finished.
-But already over the following decade, signs of unwanted changes taking place in Vasa's wood appeared as white and yellow flecks developed on the surface of the ship and the wooden objects.
+But over the following decade, signs of unexpected changes in Vasa's wood appeared as white and yellow flecks on the surface of the ship and the wooden objects.
 The precipitates were identified as sulphur and iron compounds with high acidity, and signalled that degradation reactions were affecting Vasa's wood.
 Since then, cross-disciplinary research on Vasa's wood has been taking place in order to improve the conditions for the long-term preservation of Vasa.

 Changes below the surface